 Approaching Eteläranta 10 on foot from the Market Square, the building that houses Palace reads as a mid-century civic structure before it reveals itself as a dining destination.
 The upper floor looks directly over the South Harbour, with the market hall and the cathedral dome visible in the distance.
 In a city where fine dining has traditionally clustered inland, this position on the waterfront gives the room a different quality of light and a different sense of occasion.
 You arrive by the building's own lift, and the transition from street level to the dining room carries the kind of quiet drama that atmospheric rooms do well without trying.

 That sense of deliberate calm is consistent with where Palace sits in Helsinki's restaurant hierarchy.
-It is the only restaurant in the Finnish capital to hold two Michelin stars, a distinction it has maintained through at least two consecutive guide cycles.
+It holds two Michelin stars, a distinction that places it in Helsinki's highest Michelin tier.
 In a Nordic fine-dining scene that has expanded considerably since the mid-2010s, two-star venues are still rare enough to constitute a genuine tier of their own.
-Palace occupies that tier, pricing and operating against a peer set that is not primarily local.
-Its La Liste score of 75 points in 2026 (77.5 in 2025) places it in a European reference frame, and its Opinionated About Dining ranking of 166th in the Classical Europe category for 2025 positions it among restaurants whose point of reference is the classical tradition rather than the looser New Nordic register that has dominated regional conversation.
+Palace occupies that tier, pricing and operating against a comparable set that is not primarily local.

 Evening as the Primary Format